 Playing the “analysis paralysis” game means potentially losing additional market share to more decisive competitors.
 The biggest mistake fashion retailers can make in this market is to doubt and second-guess themselves.
 That’s why the gap between the leaders and laggards of the fashion space is increasing.

 Now is the time to run a proof-of-concept for advanced analytics.

-Retailers should run a proof of concept on their own data to discover quick wins and the overall benefits that advanced analytics can bring to their fashion retail business without having to dish out a major investment or rolling out a full scale solution.
+Retailers should run a proof of concept on their own data to discover quick wins and the overall benefits that advanced analytics can bring to their fashion retail business without having to dish out a major investment or roll out a full-scale solution.